 7. Fungal Disease Infection

-Monstera is prone to root rot, especially in the winter season, as the temperature drops and prolongs soil moisture evaporation.
+Monstera is prone to root rot, especially in winter, as the temperature drops and prolongs soil moisture evaporation.

 The primary pathogens that bring root rot in Monstera are Pythium, Phytophthora, and Rhizoctonia.